Chapter 2

 The Monroe Institute, a non-profit organization in Faber, Virginia specializing in audio-guided altered states research through its proprietary Hemi-Sync technology, maintained for decades a relationship with the U.S. Army and Intelligence Community that was classified at the time of its operation.
 The Institute's founder, Robert Monroe, collaborated with the Army's Intelligence and Security Command to develop protocols for out-of-body experience induction and information retrieval under controlled conditions.

 The CIA's Gateway Process, the subject of a 1983 classified analysis by Lieutenant Colonel Wayne McDonnell, explored the theoretical and practical dimensions of consciousness alteration as a means of accessing non-ordinary information channels.
 McDonnell's analysis drew on quantum physics, holographic brain models, and out-of-body phenomenology to construct a theoretical framework for understanding how altered states might enable access to a "universal continuum" of consciousness—a formulation strikingly convergent with Strømme's universal consciousness field framework developed three decades later.
+The full mechanics of how consciousness research connects to UAP contact are examined in Chapter 6.

 The Army's Project Stargate, active from 1978 to 1995 and operated by the Defense Intelligence Agency with participation from the CIA and NSA, funded systematic investigation of remote viewing—the claimed ability of trained percipients to accurately describe distant locations and events under double-blind experimental conditions.
 Project Stargate produced a classified operational record including claimed contributions to intelligence collection that have never been fully assessed in declassified literature.
 Physicists Hal Puthoff and Russell Targ, operating from SRI International under government contract, produced the most rigorous experimental protocols of the program.